-Full TitleA Single-Arm, Open-Label, Phase 1 Study of the Safety, Efficacy, and Cellular Kinetics/Pharmacodynamics of ALLO-715 to Evaluate an Anti-BCMA Allogeneic CAR T Cell Therapy in Subjects With Relapsed/Refractory Multiple Myeloma
+Full TitleA Single-Arm, Open-Label, Phase 1 Study of the Safety Efficacy, and Cellular Kinetics/Pharmacodynamics of ALLO-715 and ALLO-647 to Evaluate an Anti-BCMA Allogeneic CAR T Cell Therapy with and without Nirogacestat in Subjects With Relapsed/Refractory Multiple Myeloma

 The purpose of this study is to assess the safety of the investigational treatments ALLO-647 plus ALLO-715 immunotherapy in people with recurrent or persistent multiple myeloma, and to determine the safe dose of ALLO-715 following treatment with ALLO-647.

 ALLO-647 is an antibody that binds to a marker (CD52) found on white blood cells.
 It suppresses the immune system so it will not fight ALLO-715.
 Patients may also receive the standard chemotherapy drugs fludarabine and cyclophosphamide to help suppress the immune system.
 Then they will receive ALLO-715.

 ALLO-715 is a form of CAR T-cell therapy made from white blood cells (T cells) from a healthy donor.
 The T cells are genetically modified in the laboratory to identify and kill cancer cells, multiplied, and then given to the patients with multiple myeloma.
 All treatments in this study are given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have multiple myeloma that came back or continues to grow despite three or more regimens of therapy.

 - At least 2 weeks must pass between the completion of prior chemotherapy or radiation therapy and 6 weeks since prior autologous stem cell transplantation and entry into the study.